-When all finishes successfully check that replication is running.
+When everything has finished successfully, check that replication is running.
 Check ngcp-status --all.
 Finally, do a basic functionality test.
-Check web interface, register two test subscribers and perform a test call between them to ensure call routing works.
+Check the web interface, register two test subscribers and perform a test call between them to ensure call routing works.

-You can find a backup of some important configuration files of your existing installation under /var/backup/ngcp-mr4.5.13-\ (where \ is a place holder for a timestamp) in case you need to roll back something at any time.
-A log file of the upgrade procedure is available at /var/backup/ngcp-mr4.5.13-\/upgrade.log.
+You can find a backup of some important configuration files of your existing installation under /var/backup/ngcp-mr5.5.1- (where is a place holder for a timestamp) in case you need to roll back something at any time.
+A log file of the upgrade procedure is available at /var/backup/ngcp-mr5.5.1-/upgrade.log.